davidbertoldi/bm_nodeinterpreter/README.md

 ## Overview
-When problems arise, it is not possible to enter in debug mode, that is difficult to handle in production environment, or make custom queries without the help of a Support Ticket.
+When problems arise, it is not possible to enter in debug mode, that is difficult to handle in live systems, or make custom queries without the help of a Support Ticket.
 In the meantime the situation is getting worse and worse in your production environment :fire:

 A Node interpreter is useful to solve problems fast and precisely!